-Francis Lee4 Gardner (Sarah K.3 Steele, John2, Samuel1), usually known as Frank, was born in Johnson County, Iowa on 21 February 1870.
+Francis Lee⁴ Gardner (Sarah K.³ Steele, John², Samuel¹), usually known as Frank, was born in Johnson County, Iowa on 21 February 1870.
 He married 1) Mary G. Corey on 11 August 1892 in Coles County, Illinois.
-No children are known, and the marriage ended within four years.
+No children are known to have been born to them, and the marriage ended within four years.
 Mary may have died, or they may have gotten divorced.
 Frank married 2) Julia D. Grossner on 04 April 1896 in Coles County.
 Julia was born in Mattoon, Coles County in March 1874 to George Grossner.
 Frank and Julia may have spent some time living in Chillicothe, Livingston County, Missouri before moving back to Mattoon by 1900.
 At that time Frank worked as a railroad brakeman, probably already for the Missouri Pacific Railroad.
 By about 1903 this marriage too had ended, and Frank married 3) Jennie Kirkley in Craighead County, Arkansas on 30 May 1903.
-Jennie was born in Arkansas in September 1884 to Robert A. Kirkley and Emma T. O'Donnell.
-Frank and Jennie remained together, living in the town of Cotter, Baxter County, Arkansas, for about twenty years, during which time Frank advanced from brakeman to conductor.
-By 1930, Frank was divorced from Jennie as well.
-He appears to have married a fourth time, to another 4) Julia whose maiden name is unknown, but who was born around 1885.
+Jennie was born in Arkansas in September 1884 to Robert A. Kirkley and Emma T. O’Donnell.
+Frank and Jennie lived in the town of Cotter, Baxter County, Arkansas, through the 1910s, during which time Frank advanced from brakeman to conductor.
+Jennie died on 15 November 1920.
+Sometime after 1935, Frank married 4) Julia F. Copp, widow of Elbert Wyatt.
+Julia was born in Arkansas on 09 March 1885, to William E. A. Copp and Anna McGuire.
 Frank died in Saint Louis, Missouri on 16 August 1940, at the Missouri Pacific Hospital.
 The death record indicates he was living in Calico Rock, Izard County, Arkansas, which is not far from Cotter (although it says Stone County, so he may have actually lived somewhat outside the town).
 It also shows he was to be taken back to Cotter for burial, but no grave has been found there so far.

 Children of Francis L. “Frank” Gardner and Julia D. Grossner: